Hand Typed

 How do I know if ActuallyMe is right for me?

-If you write things that people need to trust, articles, legal documents, exam answers, client correspondence, then being able to show a verified person typed them, by hand, in one sitting, is worth having.
+If you write things that people need to trust, articles, legal documents, exam answers, client correspondence, then being able to show a real person typed them, by hand, in one sitting, is worth having.
 If your work could be quietly replaced with pasted or generated text and you'd have no way to show otherwise, this is for you.

 How do I know if ActuallyMe is right for me?

-If you write things that people need to trust, articles, legal documents, exam answers, client correspondence, then being able to show a verified person typed them, by hand, in one sitting, is worth having.
+If you write things that people need to trust, articles, legal documents, exam answers, client correspondence, then being able to show a real person typed them, by hand, in one sitting, is worth having.
 If your work could be quietly replaced with pasted or generated text and you'd have no way to show otherwise, this is for you.

 What exactly gets signed?